edeposit/edeposit.amqp.aleph_link_export/docs/index.rst

 Two-way communication system used to deliver update requests from E-deposit_ to Aleph used in Czech National library.
 Updates may contain new http links to other systems or identifiers, like URN:NBN, or UUID.

+Links created in Aleph cannot be changed automatically by direct-manipulation, so this project defines AMQP_ to XML protocol bridge.
+XML then copied over SCP to Aleph, processed and resulting XML response is then translated back to AMQP messages received by E-deposit.

 .. _AMQP: https://www.amqp.org/
 .. _bottle.py: http://bottlepy.org
 .. _E-deposit: http://edeposit.nkp.cz/